mmfausnaugh/mapspec/README.md

 # mapspec #

 `mapspec` stands for **M**cmc **A**lgorithm for **P**arameters of **SPEC**tra.
 It was originally designed to rescale astronomical spectra to a standard flux scale, using a method similar to that of [van Groningen & Wanders 1992](http://adsabs.harvard.edu/abs/1992PASP..104..700V).
-Full details of the method are in [Fausnaugh 2017](https://ui.adsabs.harvard.edu/abs/2017PASP..129b4007F/abstract), accepted for publication in PASP (please cite this paper if you use the code).
+Full details of the method are in [Fausnaugh 2017](https://ui.adsabs.harvard.edu/abs/2017PASP..129b4007F/abstract), published in  PASP (please cite this paper if you use the code).
 Along the way, several spectra analysis tools useful for dealing with bright/broad emission lines have been implemented.

 * * *

 # Installation and Dependencies #

 `mapspec` is a fairly simple python package.
-Download it (best to use `git clone`), cd to the mapspec directory, and run
+Download it with `git clone`, `cd` to the mapspec directory, and run

 ```
 python setup.py sdist